Azcapotzalco Mexico City, Mexico Travel Guide

 Purchasing a local SIM card (Telcel or AT&T) upon arrival is recommended for navigation, communication, and ride-sharing apps.

-Mexico City is at high altitude; stay hydrated with bottled water and use sun protection.
+Mexico City is at high altitude; stay hydrated with purified water in bottles and use sun protection.